equinor/radix-cicd-canary/README.md

 1. Register application
 2. Register application with no deploy key
 3. List applications
+4. Set build secrets
-4. Build application
+5. Build application
-5. Set secret
+6. Set secret
-6. Check alias responding
+7. Check alias responding
-7. Check access to application user should not be able to access
+8. Check access to application user should not be able to access
-8. Promote deployment to other environment
+9. Promote deployment to other environment
-9. Promote deployment to same environment
+10. Promote deployment to same environment
-10. Checks that access can be locked down by upodating AD group
+11. Checks that access can be locked down by upodating AD group
-11. Delete applications
+12. Delete applications

 The `NSP` suite contains the following tests.

 1. Reach ingress
 2. Reach service in different namespace

-## Deploying
+## Developer information

+### Development Process

+The `radix-cicd-canary` is developed using trunk-based development.
+There is a different setup for each cluster:

+- `master` branch should be used for deployment to `dev` clusters.
+When a pull request is approved and merged to `master`, Github actions will create a `radix-cicd-canary:master-<sha>` image and push it to ACR.
+Flux then installs it into the cluster.
+- `release` branch should be used for deployment to `playground` and `prod` clusters.
+When a pull request is approved and merged to `master`, and tested ok in `dev` cluster, we should immediately merge `master` into `release` and deploy those changes to `playground` and `prod` clusters, unless there are breaking changes which needs to be coordinated with release of our other components.
+When the `master` branch is merged to the `release` branch, Github actions will create a `radix-cicd-canary:release-<sha>` image and push it to ACR.
+Flux then installs it into the clusters.

 ### From a local machine